judofyr/temple/README.md

 You've ran the template through the parser, some filters and in the end a generator.
 What happens next?

-Temple's mission ends here, so it's all up to you, but here are at least three different approaches you could take (in pseudo-Ruby).
-It's just an overview, so if you want more details just ask on the mailing list.
+Temple's mission ends here, so it's all up to you, but we recommend using [Tilt](http://github.com/rtomayko/tilt), the generic interface to Ruby template engines.
+This gives you a wide range of features and your engine can be used right away in many projects.

-### Eval
+    require 'tilt'

+    class MyTemplate < Tilt::Template
-    def initialize(template)
+      def prepare
-      @compiled = compile(template)
+        @src = MyEngine.new(options).compile(data)
       end

-    def render(b = nil)
+      def template_source
-      eval(@compiled, b)
+        @src
       end

-This is the slowest approach since Ruby has to parse the string every time, but gives you one big advantage: You can pass in a binding.
-More specifically, this means that you can control what `self` is (and thus instance variables) *and* all local variables can be accessed.

-That said, it's not so common to use bindings and you often want to keep your local variables local, so most of the time you won't use this approach.

-### Proc

-    def initialize(template)
-      @compiled = compile(template)
-      @proc = eval("proc { #{@compiled} }")
     end

-    def render(this = self)
-      this.instance_eval(&@proc)
-    end

-This is faster than using `eval`, but now you can't access any local variables.
-It's still flexible in the way that you can evaluate it under many different `selfs`.

-If you want to pass in explicit locals (as in `render(:post => Post.all)`), it's possible, but might be a little tricky - especially on 1.8.

-### Method

-    def initialize(template)
-      instance_eval "def render() #{compile(template)} end"
-    end

-    def render
-      # This method is re-defined by initialize.
-    end

-This is definitely the fastest one, but now you're also limited to evaluate it under a single class.
-Alternately you could define the method on a module and rather include/extend it where you need it.

-It's also fairy easy to pass in explicit locals.
+    # Register your file extension:
+    Tilt.register 'ext', MyTemplate

+    Tilt.new('example.ext').render     # => Render a file
+    MyTemplate.new { "String" }.render # => Render a string

 Installation
 ------------